pcallen1015/dashboards-api/README.md

-# BMI Node
+# Dashboards API

-A (temporary) lightweight Node.JS server for BMI.
+A lightweight Node.JS REST API for exposing configurations for dashboards-app.